BYVoid/distribox/README.md

 Unlike Dropbox or Google Drive which relies on a cloud storage service, the architecture of Distribox is totally decentralized.
 It means you do not have to set up a set of servers or a private cloud, while clients, or nodes, self-organize automatically.
 Users in a Distribox P2P network (we say a group) share all files in a folder, where one's modification reflects on all the others.
 If multiple users modify a file simultaneously, all versions will be perserved separately and every single user can see any version that exists and determine which to work on with.

-We do not rely on a central server or a cloud because it is not secure to store our private data into an untrusted third-party's hardwares.
-Any centralized thing makes a potential single point of failure and it could be controlled by the authority or system invaders.
+We do not rely on a central server or a cloud because it is not secure to store our private data on untrusted third-party's hardwares.
+Any centralized approach of file sharing is vulnerable of failures of the central server.
+The central server could be controlled by the authority or system invaders, making our privacy in danger.
 On the other hand, maintaining a private cloud infrastructure costs lots of work and it is not reliable as expected.

 In one word, Distribox is a P2P file sharing tool, which can be used as a file backup tool as well.
 While Dropbox and Google Drive are centralized systems owned by big companies which more concentrate on file synchronization with could to perserve the so-called 'safety', and sharing is an additional functionality.